-Like anything else, the concept of "what sounds good" is purely subjective - it's in the ears of the beholder.
+Like anything else, the concept of what sounds good is purely subjective - it's in the ears of the beholder.

-Case in point: If your $3,667 vintage British amp weighs 85 lbs., and you're an easily flustered busy gigging musician with a little Subaru and an achy back, guess what: that cheap 20-pound amp in the basement is suddenly "better."
+Case in point: if your $3,667 vintage British amp weighs 85 lbs, and you're an easily flustered busy gigging musician with a little Subaru and an achy back, guess what: that cheap 20-pound amp in the basement is suddenly better.

-That said, it's a lot easier to determine whether or not an amp is "classic," or better still, iconic.
+That said, it's a lot easier to determine whether or not an amp is classic, or better still, iconic.
 After all, we've had 70-plus years to listen, learn, put two and two together and decide which amps have a special place in the history of, well, amps.

-Vox AC 30 Top Boost
+1. Vox AC30 Top Boost

 Vox engineer Dick Denney created the AC30 when Hank Marvin, guitarist for Britain’s the Shadows, complained that his 15-watt Vox AC15 couldn’t be heard over the screams of fans when they backed pop sensation Cliff Richard.
 Vox introduced the 30-watt AC30 in 1958, offering it in 1x12 and 2x12 configurations, and with a single tone control.

 The Top Boost feature proved popular enough that it became standard on the AC30/6 (so named for its six inputs).
 Its chimey high end was a signature of the Beatles’ early recordings and was later favored by guitarists like Brian May, Tom Petty, Peter Buck and The Edge, whose 1964 AC30/6 has been featured on every U2 album.

-Fender 5E3 Deluxe
+2. Fender 5E3 Deluxe

 Introduced in 1948, the Fender Deluxe was praised for its dynamic, harmonically rich overdrive and compression.
 It was offered in numerous configurations and designs over the years, but the most desirable model is the 5E3 narrow-panel Deluxe, built from 1955 to 1960 and offered in a tweed-covered cabinet.

 Two easily overdriven cathode-bias 6V6 output tubes deliver a sweet, harmonically rich tone, and the 5Y3 tube rectifier has the sag required for dynamics and touch sensitivity.
 This holy grail of vintage combos has been used by Neil Young, Mike Campbell, Rich Robinson, Mark Knopfler, Billy Gibbons, and countless others.

-Mesa/Boogie Dual Rectifier
+3. Mesa/Boogie Dual Rectifier

 From its beginnings in 1970, Mesa/Boogie was beloved for its small-but-powerful Mark series amps; in 1989, however, the company decided to take its game to a new audience.
 The result was the Rectifier range of bigger and beefier Dual and Triple Rectifier amps.
 Since then, the Dual Rectifier has become one of the most popular rock amps on the planet.